Mitanni: Parattarna I / Barattarna

 Thutmose III again waged war in Mitanni in the 33rd year of his rule.
 The Egyptian army crossed the Euphrates at Carchemish and reached a town called Iryn (maybe present day Erin, 20 km northwest of Aleppo.)
 They sailed down the Euphrates to Emar (Maskanah) and then returned home via Mitanni.
 A hunt for elephants at Lake Nija was important enough to be included in the annals.

 Victories over Mitanni are recorded from the Egyptian campaigns in Nuhašše (middle part of Syria).
 Barattarna or his son Shaushtatar controlled the North Mitanni interior up to Nuhašše, and the coastal territories from Kizzuwatna to Alalakh in the kingdom of Mukish at the mouth of the Orontes.
 Idrimi of Alalakh, returning from Egyptian exile, could only ascend his throne with Barattarna's consent.
 While he got to rule Mukish and Ama'u, Aleppo remained with Mitanni.

 Shaushtatar

-Shaushtatar, king of Mitanni, perhaps the most outstanding Mitannian king, reigned c.
-1480–1460 BC, he sacked the Assyrian capital of Assur some time in the 15th century during the reign of Nur-ili, and took the silver and golden doors of the royal palace to Washukanni.
+Shaushtatar reigned as King of Mitanni c.
+1480–1460 BC.
+He sacked the Assyrian capital of Assur some time in the 15th century during the reign of Nur-ili, and took the silver and golden doors of the royal palace to Washukanni.
 This is known from a later Hittite document, the Suppililiuma-Shattiwaza treaty.
 After the sack of Assur, Assyria may have paid tribute to Mitanni up to the time of Eriba-Adad I (1390–1366 BC).